influxiq1/shatterblock/README.md

-    // date_search_endpoint is use for date search endpoint
+    // date_search_endpoint is use for All search endpoint
     date_search_endpoint: any='datalist';

-    // this is a database collection or view name
+    // this is a database All search collection or view name
     date_search_source: any='userslist_view';

     // this is use for  All type of search